ronanpjr/notasfiscais/README.md

 ## 📋 About

-In the state of **Minas Gerais (Brazil)**, dairy producers who sell raw milk must issue Notas Fiscais Eletrônicas (NFe) for every transaction and report them to **SEFAZ-MG** via a standardized spreadsheet to claim **ICMS tributary credit**.
+In **Minas Gerais (Brazil)**, dairy industries that purchase raw milk from rural producers are required to issue **Notas Fiscais Eletrônicas de Entrada** (incoming electronic invoices) for every acquisition.
+These invoices must then be reported to **SEFAZ-MG** through a standardized spreadsheet format in order to claim **ICMS tributary credit**.

-This process is traditionally done **manually** — copying invoice data field by field into a government-mandated spreadsheet format. **NFe Leite** automates the entire workflow:
+This process is traditionally done **manually** — the operator copies each invoice's data field by field into the government-mandated spreadsheet. **NFe Leite** automates the entire workflow end-to-end:

-1. **Create NFe invoices** through the Bling ERP API with pre-calculated tax fields (ICMS, FUNRURAL, incentive surcharges)
+1. **Issue NFe de Entrada** through the Bling ERP API with pre-calculated tax fields (ICMS, FUNRURAL, incentive surcharges) for each milk purchase
 2. **Manage and track** all issued invoices with real-time status from SEFAZ
-3. **Export to Google Sheets** in the exact format required by SEFAZ-MG for tributary credit claims
+3. **Export to Google Sheets** in the exact 14-column format required by SEFAZ-MG for tributary credit claims

 > **Real-world impact:** This tool is actively used by a dairy business in Minas Gerais, saving ~4 hours of manual data entry per month.